kestra-io/docs/content/blogs/2024-10-22-credit-agricole-case-study.md

 But I’m sure that this will be just a start and we’ll soon cover more complex processes like certificates management that we want to deal with an event driven approach.

 As we continue to expand Kestra’s role across our operations, we’re excited to explore even more use cases in the future.
-If this resonates with your challenges, consider giving Kestra a star on GitHub and becoming a part of the growing community.
-You can also join the conversation and share your feedback directly on Slack or by opening a GitHub issue.

-As we continue to expand Kestra’s role across our operations, we’re excited to explore even more use cases in the future.
 If this resonates with your challenges, consider giving Kestra [a GitHub star](https://github.com/kestra-io/kestra) and join [the community](https://kestra.io/slack).